lmc-eu/spirit-design-system/src/Resources/components/Modal/README.md

 #### ⚠️ DEPRECATION NOTICE

 The `isScrollable` prop will be set to `false` by default in the next major release and the ModalDialog will be made non-scrollable by default.
-It will be possible to re-enable the inside scrolling by setting the `isScrollable` prop to `true` explicitly.
+It will be possible to re-enable the inside scrolling by adding the `isScrollable` prop.

 ## Stacking Modals